Introducing: Atlantic IMPACT, a Podcast About Storytelling for Nonprofits

 The Podcast's Origin and Mission

-Tanya Wall shares how the concept of Atlantic IMPACT came to life after being inspired by a similar initiative by Sam Laprade in Ottawa.
-Tanya emphasizes the potential of the podcast as a platform for nonprofits to showcase their missions, create awareness, and offer practical storytelling tips.
-The goal is not only to amplify the voices of nonprofits but also to inspire and connect organizations across Atlantic Canada.
+Tanya Wall shares how the original concept for the podcast came to life after being inspired by a similar initiative by Sam Laprade in Ottawa.
+The podcast was first launched as Atlantic IMPACT, with a focus on helping Atlantic Canada nonprofits share their missions, create awareness, and strengthen storytelling practices.

 Small Stories, Big Impact